ObserveObserver/sezScripts/sezCooking/README.md

 Features:

-Rogues den, anywhere with a range I think.
-Bank has to be close for now or on screen.
+Rogues den, anywhere with a range or clay oven, I think.
+Bank has to be close for now or on screen, i think.
 Once i figure out Rs2Camera, it won't matter.

 gaussian sleeps based on a skewed normal distribution. skew will be adjusted off runtime in future to simulate fatigue.